yares28/Trakzi/docs/CORE/NEON_DATABASE.md

 ## Last Updated

+Snapshot timestamp for this document.
+Refresh using Neon MCP when needed.

-This documentation was generated on: **December 24, 2025**
+This documentation was generated on: **December 30, 2025**

-All information was extracted using Neon MCP tools and reflects the current state of the database.
+Metadata, metrics, and connection details were refreshed using Neon MCP tools and reflect the current state of the database.

 ### Recent Changes

+Notable schema and data changes since the previous snapshot.

+- **December 30, 2025**: Refreshed organization, project, branch, compute, and size metrics via Neon MCP; added preview branch summary
 - **December 28, 2025**: Expanded category system:
-  - Transaction categories: 22 → 41 (added utilities, transport, health, shopping subcategories)
+  - Transaction categories: 22 -> 41 (added utilities, transport, health, shopping subcategories)
-  - Receipt categories: 31 → 62 (detailed food, beverage, non-food items)
+  - Receipt categories: 31 -> 62 (detailed food, beverage, non-food items)
   - Standardized `broad_type` to Food/Drinks/Other only
   - Migration endpoint `/api/migrations/fix-default-categories` to mark defaults
 - **December 24, 2025**: Added `webhook_events` table for Stripe webhook idempotency